What are the differences between your firewood?

-Make sure trees i.e. conifers are well clear of the fence, these sort of plants/trees can put unwanted pressure against your fencing causing it to weaken, you can also put a preservative on regularly to prolong the life of the fence.
+Make sure trees i.e. Conifers are well clear of the fence on either side as these sorts of plants/trees can put unwanted pressure against your fencing causing it to weaken.
+You can also put a preservative on regularly to prolong the life of the fence.

 What are the advantages of having a gravel board?